 - Architecture: Military buildings, barracks and observation posts.

-- State of Disrepair: Some parts are in ruins, but others remain accessible.
+- State of disrepair: Some parts are in ruins, but others remain accessible.

 2: The Old Serre-Ponçon Hydroelectric Plant